Ray-Ban Meta: Compatibility

-Facebook view app
+Meta view app

-To view, manage, and edit content captured on Ray-Ban Stories, Facebook released the Facebook View mobile app on August 23, 2021 in both the Apple App Store and Google Play Store.
+Meta released the Facebook View mobile app (later on changed named to Meta View) on August 23, 2021, in both the Apple App Store and Google Play Store.
 When using the app, users are prompted to log in with their Facebook account before pairing their Ray-Ban Stories to get access to sharing and management features.
-Current features on the app include importing, editing, and formatting photos and videos shot on Ray-Ban Stories for sharing on Facebook affiliated products such as Instagram, Messenger, WhatsApp, and other social media sites.
+Current features on the app include importing, editing, and formatting photos and videos shot on Ray-Ban Stories for sharing on Meta-affiliated products such as Instagram, Messenger, WhatsApp, and other social media sites.
 The app also shows the Stories’ battery percentage.

+Assistive technology benefits

+These glasses could also help people with vision problems.
+The AI can describe surroundings, read text out loud, and even provide directions.
+This technology could make everyday life easier and more independent for visually impaired user.